Key Takeaways

 Why Financial Advising Is Important for Young Adults

 A financial advisor is a professional that helps people manage money, assess complex financial matters and establish plans to achieve short- and long-term goals.
-Advisors provide a variety of services but are best known for their work relating to budgeting, banking, managing debt, optimizing insurance coverages, tax planning, retirement planning, investing and estate planning.
+Advisors provide a variety of services that can benefit young adults, including budgeting, banking, managing debt, optimizing insurance coverages, tax planning and more.

 Young adults face distinct financial challenges, such as establishing an appropriate banking framework, implementing a budget, managing debts and planning for their first big purchases.
 They also have unique opportunities, such as building financial literacy at a young age, getting an early jump on saving for retirement and investing over a very long horizon.